7: A Salowe Vision

 "Sneaky, sneaky, sneaking away."

-A tiny blob of flesh and metal skittered off, acrobatic and honestly not at all sneaky.
+A tiny metal-meat blob, a core swaddled in flesh, skittered off, acrobatic and honestly not at all sneaky.
 J dropped Uzi unceremoniously, and air-dashed.

 Nimble and slippery, but special disassembly functions made J quicker.
 She grabbed the pink flesh, gripping it tight enough to bleed.